turingschool/front-end-curriculum/lessons/module-3/rest-architecture-and-urls.md

 * Know what CRUD is
 * Know what an API is
 * Know what REST is and what some alternatives are
-* Understand a little more about the language and terminology of back-end developers

 ## Vocab